 While there are over 1.3 million licensed lawyers in the U.S.,

-There is no specific, industry-wide statistical tracking data available to state exactly how many lawyers or law firms utilize the “Three Ways to Grow a Business” System and framework.
+There is no specific, industry-wide statistical tracking data available to state exactly how many lawyers or law firms utilize the “Three Ways to Grow a Law Practice Business” System and framework.

 However, industry data from organizations like the American Bar Association (ABA) shows that roughly 60% of law firms handle all marketing in-house, and an estimated 63% of firms lack the systems to accurately track their marketing ROI.
 This implies that only a small minority of firms employ highly structured, exponential profit multiplier frameworks like this.